andrewsunglaekim/js-functions-semantics-and-abstractions/readme.md

 }
 ```

-We do it this way because we can just change the number to whatever we need in the future.
+"We do it this way because we can just change the number to whatever we need in the future!"

 **So often, we solution faster than we domain.**